d3lta-v/SSTuino/docs/lesson_material/gettingStarted.md

 ![Restart Mac](https://raw.githubusercontent.com/d3lta-v/SSTuino/master/Image%20Assets/Guide%20Image%20Assets/Restart_Mac.png)

 After the installation has finished, simply restart your mac.

+## Setting up your SSTuino with your Mac

+Your teacher will guide you through this process.
+You will need your SSTuino Kit with you.

 To check if the USB to serial converter can be detected, go to Terminal and type in this line